 Syndicate Policies.
 For each negotiated transaction, syndicate policies will be prepared that will describe the designation policies governing the upcoming sale.
-The Treasury Manager or Financial Advisor shall ensure receipt of each member's acknowledgement of the syndicate policies for the upcoming sale prior to the sale date.
+The Treasury ManagerTreasurer or designee -or Financial Advisor shall ensure receipt of each member's acknowledgement of the syndicate policies for the upcoming sale prior to the sale date.